 - Wipe the stain with the mixture for about a minute before rinsing it with warm water.

-While you’re at it, use some of the remaining protein-packed eggs to make yourself a light breakfast to go with your coffee (or whatever is left of it).
+While at it, use some of the remaining protein-packed eggs to make yourself a light breakfast to go with your coffee (or whatever is left of it).

 Dos and don’ts for coffee stains